ElenJ/biomed-extractor/README.md

 │   ├── evaluation_metrics.png # Visual representation of evaluation metrics
 │   ├── deployment_diagram.png # Diagram showing deployment architecture
 │   ├── testing_strategy.png   # Visual representation of the testing strategy
-│   ├── user_manual_screenshots/ # Screenshots for the user manual
+│   ├── pics/ # Screenshots for md files
+│   │   ├── architecture_diagram.png  # Overvieew on app architecture
 │   │   ├── upload_screen.png  # Screenshot of the upload screen
-│   │   └── results_screen.png # Screenshot of the results screen
+│   │   └── results_screen1.png # Screenshot of the results screen (upper part)
 │   ├── troubleshooting_examples/ # Examples of common issues and solutions
 │   │   ├── issue_1.md         # Example of a common issue and its solution
 │   │   ├── issue_2.md         # Another common issue and its solution